Home

 Call one table (or playing area) the “high” table, one the “middle” table and one the “low” table.
 Each playing area should have three dice.
 The bell should be at the head table.

 Have everyone take their seats.
+It doesn't really matter who sits where.
+Some groups like to draw a number to see who will sit where.
 Two players sitting across from each other form a “team”.
 There are two teams per table.
 Teammates record the points scored by both themselves and their teammate.

-Each player has a bunco score sheet and pencil.
+Each player should have a score sheet and pencil.

 Playing the Game - Round One